inspec/inspec-aws/docs/resources/aws_ec2_client_vpn_route.md

 `target_subnet` _(required)_

-The subnet ID to which traffic is routed.
+The subnet ID through which traffic is routed.

 For additional information, see the [AWS documentation on AWS EC2 ClientVpnRoute.](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-ec2-clientvpnroute.html).